ButWhyFi/Minesweeper/README.md

 # Minesweeper
+JavaFx is required to be installed to run this program.

 Minesweeper program with 3 difficulty levels.
 Download all assets and change the file directories in GridSpace.java and Message.java to the file directory of the folder labled "images".